Kequc/knex-stringcase/README.md

 #### dbStringcase <default: 'snakecase'>

 A function or a string which describes how keys should be modified when headed to the database.
-If a string is provided keys will be modified by their respective function provided by the [npm stringcase](https://www.npmjs.com/package/stringcase) library.
-Alternatively a function can be used directly, taking the string in its current state which will give you more specific control to suit your needs.
+If a string is provided keys will be modified by their respective function found in [npm stringcase](https://www.npmjs.com/package/stringcase).
+Alternatively a function can be passed, taking the string in its current state which will give you more control to suit your needs.

-This attribute can also be an array describing more than one alteration in sequence. eg `['snakecase', 'uppercase']`.
+This parameter may be an array describing more than one alteration in sequence. eg `['snakecase', 'uppercase']`.

 #### appStringcase <default: 'camelcase'>

 A function or a string which describes how keys should re-enter your application from the database.
 This attribute may also be be an array and operates very similarly to `dbStringcase` above.

-# Contribute
+## Contribute

 Sure!